Chasinggoodgrades/Chasinggoodgrades/README.md

 <div align="center">
 🎓 Computer Science graduate from the University of South Carolina Upstate

-💻 Passionate about programming—it’s my favorite kind of puzzle
+💻 Passionate about programming, insanely enjoyable hobby.
 🐉 World of Warcraft player (463 ilvl | 2.2k Mythic+ IO)
-🌱 Always exploring and learning new technologies
+🌱 Always trying to learn new technologies

 </div>